ultraq/express-thymeleaf/README.md

 -----

 > This module is still under development, denoted by the 0.x semver, in
-> conjunction with the thymeleaf-js project, so expect anything below to change.
+> conjunction with the ThymeleafJS project, so expect anything below to change.

 ```javascript
 import express          from 'express';